 A suggested Itinerary for the backpacker without a hire car is outlined by Lee Gutcher who also who offers advice on the cities for backpackers gained from his recent trip.

 Obviously any itinerary will depend on time constraints, budget and what you want to see and do.
 Most of the large cities in Andalucia can be covered in a rough loop.
-With Malaga being the busiest airport, this would be an obvious starting point and an obvious itinerary would be:
+With Malaga Airport being the busiest airport, this would be an obvious starting point and an obvious itinerary would be:

 Whilst this itinerary is based only on the larger more interesting cities in the region there are a multitude of other locations to visit.Tarifa and the coast of the Costa de Luz have miles of fabulous white, sandy deserted beaches.
-Tarifa itself is a Mecca for windsurfers and kite surfing.
+Tarifa itself is a Mecca for windsurfers and kitesurfing.
 The Renaissance towns of Ubeda and Baeza in Jaen province, the roman city of Italica near Seville and even the heavily developed beach resorts of the Costa del Sol may be of interest.

-There are no 'airport hotels' near the airport at Malaga.
-The two budget options are Malaga City centre or Torremolinos both about 6km away and connected by direct train service. (see Malaga airport page) If you arrive late at night you will need to take a taxi costing about 1.500 pts.
+There are no 'airport hotels' at the airport at Malaga.
+(Nearest Hotels to Malaga airport) The budget options are Malaga City centre hostals or Torremolinos Hostals both about 6km away and connected by direct train service. (see Malaga Airport page) If you arrive late at night you will need to take the Airport Bus night service to Malaga city or taxi costing about 25 €.